 With the fabric on top of the plastic, sew 0.25 inch around each of the edges of the rectangle, then cut the excess plastic just as before.
 Getting deja vu yet?
 Fold and stitch the edges all the way around.

 We're almost there...
 Fold the rectangle so that there is a 2.5 inch space from the back flap to the top of the front flap.
 The front flap will be folded down 2 inches, like in the picture below.
 Sew the sides along the existing seams on the right and left sides and you're all done.
 The sandwich and snack bags close just like the old sandwich bags, pre zip-lock.
 Just turn the front flap inside out around the back flap.
-To wash these, turn the whole thing inside out and rinse.Now that your creative juices are flowing, check out some of my other tutorials!
+To wash these, turn the whole thing inside out and rinse.Now that your creative juices are flowing, check out some of my other tutorials!-Sarah from Create Studio

 www.createstudio.blogspot.com